“Just as anxiety can feed on itself, so can courage.”― John J. Ratey

 - Individual Therapy: Individual work focuses on developing specific anxiety management skills, while also addressing the struggles of everyday stressors and low self-esteem (often associated with the diagnosis of anxiety)

 - Relaxation and body awareness: Like individual therapy, relaxation, grounding and body awareness works by teaching you specific management skills.
 We use techniques that make you aware of the inner processes that contribute to fear, and thus teach you to have better control over these processes.
+In the work you learn the practice of inhabiting your body.
+This can be used specifically to counter the upward displacement in the body that is often caused by anxiety.

 - Group Therapy: Groups provide safe and appropriate social training where you can receive feedback from other group members and professionals on how to regulate your behavior.